 On December 7, 2006, the City Council appropriated \$350,000 for the operating expenses associated with the TPC Golf Course facility.
 After all, expenses were incurred, the remaining funding was retained for future capital maintenance and repairs to the facility.
-In addition, the Authority began receiving a percentage of gross revenues monthly from Virginia Beach National Golf Course (formerly known as TPC) in April of 2008, and this funding is restricted for the purpose of capital repairs and maintenance to the facility.
-On June 30, 2022, the outstanding balance in the accounts payable-Golf Course account was \$207,909.
+In addition, the Authority began receiving a percentage of gross revenues monthly from Virginia Beach National Golf Course (formerly the TPC) in April of 2008, and this funding is restricted for the purpose of capital repairs and maintenance to the facility.
+On June 30, 2023 and 2022 the outstanding balances are \$201,267 and \$207,913, respectively.

 Bio Initiatives funding of \$2,324,447 was provided to the Authority in the fiscal year 2020 to support focus areas identified by the Bio-Medical Task Force.
-The program's goal is to drive new companies and start-ups to our region, especially to the Princess Anne Commons Biomedical cluster.
-Bio Initiative cash on June 30, 2022 was \$848,978.
+The program's goal is to drive new companies and startups to our region, especially to the Princess Anne Commons Biomedical cluster.
+Bio Initiative cash on June 30, 2023 and 2022 were \$704,243 and \$848,978, respectively.